 Folk culture is quite often imbued with a sense of place.
 If elements of a folk culture are copied by, or moved to, a foreign locale, they will still carry strong connotations of their original place of creation.
 Examples of American folk cultures include: Folklore.
 A magic carpet - a carpet that can allegedly transport persons instantaneously or swiftly to a destination.

 It has been a common belief in pagan religions as well as in folklore across many parts of the world.
-Household deities fit into two types; firstly, a specific deity- typically a goddess- often referred to as a hearth goddess or domestic goddess who is associated with the home and hearth, with examples including the Greek Hestia [ 1 ] and Norse Frigg.
+Household deities fit into two types; firstly, a specific deity- typically a goddess- often referred to as a hearth goddess or domestic goddess who is associated with the home and hearth, with examples including the Greek Hestia and Norse Frigg.
 Household deities were usually worshipped not in temples but in the home, where they would be represented by small idols (such as the teraphim of the Bible, often translated as "household gods" in Genesis 31:19 for example), amulets, paintings or reliefs.

 They could also be found on domestic objects, such as cosmetic articles in the case of Tawaret.
 Rosenhan experiment.
 Rosenhan's study was done in two parts.

 The first part involved the use of healthy associates or "pseudopatients" (three women and five men, including Rosenhan himself) who briefly feigned auditory hallucinations in an attempt to gain admission to 12 different psychiatric hospitals in five different states in various locations in the United States.
 All were admitted and diagnosed with psychiatric disorders.
 Google.